OdinBurntwaffle/capeTrader/README.md

 6. If you have the inventory menu open, be sure to close it before using the go commmand and make sure you do not open menus or move items around in your inventories while the augmentation process is ongoing.
 You will get a start message after you use the go command and an ending message once the augmentation process completes.
 You can mess around with your inventory after you get the ending message, otherwise you might interrupt the augmentation process and need to reload the addon.

 7. There is currently a bug involving dye (maybe other paths as well) where the augmentation process will stop after augmenting a cape with dye for the first time.
-Try using //ct go 1 to avoid the augmentation process getting in limbo if you are using a dye for the first time on a cape.
+Try using //ct go 1 to avoid the augmentation process getting caught in limbo if you are using a dye for the first time on a cape.
 If the augmentation process ever seems to stop for any augment path/item combo, I recommend using the **//ct reload** command and starting the process over again.

 Suppose you want to augment an ogma's cape from scratch with dex, accuracy and attack, and double attack.
 You can use the following steps: